 - Top policymakers must make sure that the actions are foreseeable.
 Policymaking needs are (a) Clear Vision (b) Strategic blueprint (c) Tactical tools for constant recalibration

-- Strengthening middle class and driving up the low wage earners with the help of minimum wage policy.
+- Strengthening the middle class and driving up the low wage earners with the help of minimum wage policy.

 - MSMEs in the economy need to be freed from restraints that overshadow them.
-It should be seen as a source of innovation, growth and job creation.
+It should be seen as a source of innovation, growth, and job creation.

-- The policy should enable MSMEs to grow, create greater profits and contribute to job creation and productivity in the economy.
+- The policy should enable MSMEs to grow, create greater profits, and contribute to job creation and productivity in the economy.